Home > How to Study Abroad in Europe for a Year

 When you read about studying abroad, a lot of people and sites focus heavily on social and personal growth.
 It's true - those are extremely rewarding parts of the study abroad experience.

 It's important, however, to also keep your studies at the forefront of your mind!
-Make sure that you're working with your advisor to ensure any and all classes that you take are transferrable and in line with your academic and future professional goals.
+Make sure that you're working with your advisor to ensure any and all classes that you take are transferable and in line with your academic and future professional goals.

 There's a lot to do to prepare, but anything is possible when you take out bite-sized chunks at a time!
 It can help to look at the process chronologically.